Tencent-RTC/TUILiveKit/iOS/README.en.md

 ### Step 2.
 Download the source code and configure the project

 1. Clone or directly download the source code in the repository. **Feel free to star our project if you like it.**
-2. The SDK is integrated by using `Cocoapods` by default. `pod 'TXLiteAVSDK_TRTC'` depended on by the SDK has been added to the `Podfile` file in the project directory.
+2. The SDK is integrated by using `CocoaPods` by default. `pod 'TXLiteAVSDK_TRTC'` depended on by the SDK has been added to the `Example/Podfile` file in the project directory.
 You only need to open Terminal, enter the project directory, and run `pod install`, and the SDK will be automatically integrated.

 ```
 pod install
 ```
 >?If the error message `CocoaPods could not find compatible versions for pod "TXIMSDK_Plus_iOS"` is reported for version inconsistence, run `pod update TXIMSDK_Plus_iOS`.
-3. Open the demo project `TUILiveRoomApp.xcworkspace` with Xcode 11.0 or later and find the `TUILiveRoom/Debug/GenerateTestUserSig.swift` file in the project.
+3. Open the demo project `Example/TUILiveRoomApp.xcworkspace` with Xcode 11.0 or later and find the `Example/Debug/GenerateTestUserSig.swift` file in the project.
 4. Set parameters in `GenerateTestUserSig.swift`:
 <ul>
 <li>SDKAPPID: 0 by default.
 Replace it with your actual `SDKAPPID`.</li>
 <li>SECRETKEY: An empty string by default.
 Replace it with your actual `SECRETKEY`.</li>
+<li>XMagicLicenseURL【Optional】: An empty string by default.
+Please vist: <a href="https://cloud.tencent.com/document/product/616/65878">XMagic License</a>。</li>
+<li>XMagicLicenseKey  【Optional】: An empty string by default.
+Please vist: <a href="https://cloud.tencent.com/document/product/616/65878">XMagic License</a>。</li>
 </ul>
 <img src="https://liteav.sdk.qcloud.com/doc/res/trtc/picture/zh-cn/sdkappid_secretkey_ios.png" width="650" height="295"/>

 ### Step 3.
 Compile and run the application

-Open the source code project `TUILiveRoom/TUILiveRoomApp.xcworkspace` with Xcode (version 11.0 or above) and click **Run**.
+Open the source code project `Example/TUILiveRoomApp.xcworkspace` with Xcode (version 11.0 or above) and click **Run**.

 ### Step 4.
 Try out the demo